COVID-19: Science & Values

 Question #2.
 How do we know that the infectious agent--the germ--that is causing covid-19 disease is the one that the establishment says it is--the SARS-CoV-2 virus?
 The answer is that we don't know for absolute certain.
 The way to know it for absolute certain is if an experiment based on a rigorous laboratory scientific proof, known as the Koch postulates, confirms that SARS-CoV-2 (which was isolated from the first patient diagnosed with Covid-19 in Australia) causes covid-19 disease.
-That rigorous proof experiment has been carried out in an experiment in transgenic mice (that had the human gene for our human cells' receptor that the virus uses to enter our cells), which did confirm by the Koch postulates that SARS-CoV-2 causes lung disease.
+That rigorous proof experiment has been carried out in an experiment in transgenic mice (that had the human gene for our human cells' receptor that the virus uses to enter our cells) [also online here], which did confirm by the Koch postulates that SARS-CoV-2 causes lung disease.
 (The rigorous Koch postulates experiment for SARS virus and SARS disease was done in 2003 when the SARS epidemic occurred and it proved that the SARS virus was the cause of the SARS disease then.)
 The high association between a) testing positive for the SARS-CoV-2 virus's genome and b) otherwise unexpected, or unexpectedly worsening, lung disease (with the characteristic "ground glass" lung X-ray) is also a good reason to believe that the SARS-CoV-2 virus is the germ causing the covid-19 lung disease.
 Until somebody comes up with a more plausible germ, it is foolish NOT to assume that SARS-CoV-2 is the germ causing covid-19.

 The above reasoning is why I believe that the covid-19 epidemic is a very dangerous infectious disease epidemic that, left unchecked, will kill lots of people who would not otherwise have died.